Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Convergence Analysis of the AGD Algorithm

 We first introduce some assumptions that is used to prove the nonconvex convergence results.

-\begin{assumption}[Same limited range] The value range of random parameter $v$ remains the same under any $x$.
-And the value range of $v$ is limited. \end{assumption}
+\begin{assumption}[Same limited range] The value range of random parameter $D$ remains the same under any $x$.
+And the value range of $D$ is limited. \end{assumption}

-Assumption \ref{assum::same-limit-range} can be easily satisfied in practical settings.
-We can take the union set of the value ranges of $v$ under different $x$ and assign the probability outside of the distribution $v|x$ as $0$.
+Assumption \ref{assum::same-limit-range} can be satisfied in practical settings.
+We can take the union set of the value ranges of $D$ under different $x$ and assign the probability outside of the distribution $D|x$ as $0$.
+In practice, the demand is positive and we can often obtain a maximum demand, thus Assumption \ref{assum::same-limit-range} holds.
 We denote the range and its volume as $\Omega$ and $S_\Omega$.

-\begin{assumption}[Lipschitz continuous and Lipschitz gradient] The profit function $l(x,v)$ is smooth, Lipschitz continuous with Lipschitz gradient.
-And the probability density function (pdf) of random parameter $f_v(x, v)$ has Lipschitz gradient.
+\begin{assumption}[Lipschitz continuous and Lipschitz gradient] The cost function $l(x,D)$ is smooth, Lipschitz continuous with Lipschitz gradient.
+And the probability density function (pdf) of random parameter $D$ has Lipschitz gradient.
 That is, for any $x,y\in X$, we have

 \end{assumption}